Sorcery (band): 1980s

-1983

 In 1983, Sorcery was asked back to do Dick Clark's second-anniversary Halloween TV special, A Magical Musical Halloween.
 This show featured, Sorcery, INXS, Jeffrey Osborne, Sparks, Eddie Money, and Kim Carnes.
 Hosted by master magician, Harry Blackstone Jr.

-In the summer of 1983, Perry meets with Rocktober Blood movie producers, Ferd and Beverly Sabastian.
+In the summer of 1983, Sorcery met with Rocktober Blood movie producers, Ferd and Beverly Sebastian.
 The results of that meeting, Sorcery band members, Richard Taylor, Richie King and Perry Morris sign with "Sebastian Productions", to do the motion picture, Rocktober Blood.
 They would play the part of the fictitious "Headmistress band" in the film.
 They also would provide the "A" side of the film's soundtrack album.
 The Rocktober Blood movie soundtrack album was recorded in part at the "Baby-O" studios on Sunset Blvd. in Hollywood, California.

-1984

-The movie Rocktober Blood soundtrack album and movie released.
+The movie Rocktober Blood soundtrack album and movie were released in 1984.